 What Are M.2 and U.2?

 M.2 (“M dot two”) and U.2 (“U dot two”) are form factor standards that specify the shape, dimensions, and layouts of a physical device.
-Both the M.2 and U.2 standards support both SATA and PCIe connections.
+Both the M.2 and U.2 standards are used in conjunction with both SATA and PCIe drives.

 M.2 is more common by a longshot, so if you have to pick between the two and you aren’t sure which way to go, M.2 is the safer option.
 U.2 is mainly used for Intel 750 series SSDs and you won’t find many others that support it.

-If necessary, you can buy an adapter that turns an M.2 connector into a U.2 connector or vice versa, but such adapters may or may not fit the physical confinements of what you’re trying to do.
+Note: You can buy an adapter that turns an M.2 connector into a U.2 connector or vice versa, but such adapters may not fit the physical confinements of what you’re trying to do.

-Which Type of SSD Is Right for You?
+PCIe vs. SATA: Which SSD Type Is Right for You?

-Now is a good time to buy flash storage any way you slice it.
-If you’re on a budget, go with SATA.
-If you want maximum performance that includes big file transfers, go with PCIe.
+Any way you slice it, now is a good time to buy SSD drives.
+If you’re on a tight budget, go with SATA.
+If you need maximum performance for frequent file transfers, go with PCIe.

-Both are most convenient to use in the M.2 form factor, and both are demonstrably better than HDD in terms of speed, so you really can’t go wrong.
+Both are most convenient to use in the M.2 form factor, and both SATA and PCIe SSDs are demonstrably better than HDDs in terms of speed, so you really can’t go wrong either way.

 Note that there are several other SSD-related terms you should know, like TRIM and SLC/MLC/TLC.
 You should also keep up with good SSD maintenance and be wary of these signs that your SSD is about to fail.